API Abstraction is key to an API first strategy

 - A pure abstracted view of the API: This is what we call a Design.
 A code- and implementation-agnostic view which contains abstracted capabilities of what the API does/will do once realized.
 Designs are a representation of your business capabilities and technical functions.

 - A semi-abstracted service representation of the Design: This is what we call a Specification.
 A technical view of your API which contains implementation-specific technical details e.g. methods with a de-coded payload structure and non-functional requirements.
-These are versioned, and importantly contain enough detail to be used to generate runtime artifacts off-of (API code, contract, configuration, and documentation), enabling you to get back to the code to actually run the APIs.
+These are versioned, and importantly can be used to deploy runtime artifacts from (API code, contract, configuration, and documentation) directly to your pipelines and API gateways.

 Benefits of using API abstraction for a successful API strategy